-Module Scenario assumptions A1 to A3 - Product stage Manufacturing data from Tata Steel's sites at Port Talbot, Llanwern, Shotton and Dubai are used A2 - Transport to the deck manufacturing site The ComFlor® manufacturing facilities are located in Dubai and steel coils destined for Dubai are first transported 413km from Shotton by road to the port of Felixstowe, from where they travel by ship 11489km to the port of Jebel Ali in Dubai.
+Module Scenario assumptions A1 to A3 - Product stage Manufacturing data from Tata Steel's sites at Port Talbot, Llanwern, Shotton and Dubai are used A2 - Transport to the deck manufacturing site The ComFlor® manufacturing facilities are located on the Shotton site, and in Dubai.
+For transport to Shotton, the steel coils are taken 5km by road on a 28 tonne payload truck.
+A utilisation factor of 45% was assumed to account for empty returns.
+For steel coils destined for Dubai, they are first transported 413km by road to the port of Felixstowe, from where they travel by ship 11489km to the port of Jebel Ali in Dubai.
 The final part of the journey is 5km by road from the port to the plant in Jebel Ali.
-Both of these road journeys are made with a 28 tonne payload truck and a utilisation factor of 0.45 C2 - Transport for recycling, reuse, and disposal A transport distance of 100km to landfill or to a recycling site is assumed.
-Transport is on a 25 tonne load capacity lorry with 15% utilisation to account for empty returns C3 - Waste processing for reuse, recovery and/or recycling Steel deck that is recycled is processed in a shredder C4 - Disposal At end-of-life, 15% of the steel is disposed in a landfill, based upon the findings of an SCI survey D - Reuse, recycling, and energy recovery At end of life, 85% of the steel is recycled based upon the findings of a SCI survey
+Both of these road journeys are made with a 28 tonne payload truck and a utilisation factor of 0.45 as before C2 - Transport for recycling, reuse, and disposal A transport distance of 100km to landfill or to a recycling site is assumed.
+Transport is on a 25 tonne load capacity lorry with 15% utilisation to account for empty returns C3 - Waste processing for reuse, recovery and/or recycling Steel deck that is recycled is processed in a shredder C4 - Disposal At end-of-life, 15% of the steel is disposed in a landfill, based upon the findings of an SCI survey D - Reuse, recycling, and energy recovery At end-of-life, 85% of the steel is recycled based upon the findings of a SCI survey